jedisct1/dsvpn/README.md

 This is a MacOS client, connecting to the VPN server `34.216.127.34` on port `1959`.
 Its WiFi interface name is `en0` and the local router address is `192.168.1.1`.

+On MacOS, the VPN server can be specified as a host name.
+Linux currently requires an IP address.

 ## That's it

 You are connected.